vuxcode/pr1-project-Larzbarzcarz/time-report.md

 2022-12-02
 combat more finetuned. got the outcomes working, and needing to add more combat choices. and get return working in regards to combat.

+2022-12-05
+Implemented more to the third chapter, and started on chapter 4. and starting to brew on the chapter array, and good and evil outcome (if its possible before december 10th.